Just Weighing

 Did you know that:

-• Kentucky (fuckin’ KENTUCKY!!!
-The goddamn big crucifix rodeo cowboy buckle of the bible belt) is considering funding research into ibogaine to help treat opioid addiction.
+- Kentucky (fuckin’ KENTUCKY!!!
+The goddamn big crucifix rodeo cowboy buckle of the bible belt) is considering funding research into ibogaine, a psychedelic drug that could possibly treat opioid addiction?

-• Researchers in Northern California are modifying the chemical structures of psychedelic drugs to develop new substances that could have positive effects on mental health with less potential harm.
+- Scientists in Northern California are redesigning the structures of psychedelic drugs to create compounds that may offer mental health benefits with fewer risks?

-• MAPS Public Benefit Corporation, a non-profit organization dedicated to psychedelic research, has applied to the FDA for approval of MDMA-assisted therapy for PTSD.
+- MAPS Public Benefit Corporation has submitted a New Drug Application to the FDA for MDMA-assisted therapy for PTSD?

 These are just some of the examples of how psychedelic therapy is advancing and evolving.